 An induction hob is a useful and stylish addition to any kitchen.
-The innovative electromagnetic system cooks food fast and efficiently.
-The smooth, ceramic glass surface looks sophisticated and vasy to keep clean.
+The innovative, electromagnetic system cooks food fast and efficiently.
+The smooth, ceramic glass surface looks sophisticated and it’s very easy to keep clean.

-It seems almost perfect.
+In fact, it seems almost perfect.
 But unfortunately, the glass isn’t as resilient as metal.
-Unless you take more care, your beautiful induction hob could crack.
+Unless you take a little more care, your beautiful induction hob could actually crack.
 Here are 10 possible reasons why your induction hob might crack.

 Why do Induction Hobs Crack?

-1. Sudden Impact – Dropping a pan onto the surface can easily crack the ceramic glass.
-Heavy cast iron pans are the worst culprits, but any type can be hazardous.
-Ensure your hands are dry when lifting pans to maintain a secure grip.
+- Sudden Impact – Dropping a pan onto the surface can easily crack the ceramic glass.
+Heavy cast iron pans are obviously the worst culprits, but any type can be hazardous.
+Make sure your hands are dry when lifting pans to maintain a secure grip.

-1. Rough Handling – Dragging pans across the ceramic glass can easily scratch the surface.
+- Rough Handling – Dragging pans across the ceramic glass can easily scratch the surface.
 Even shaking a pan to distribute the contents can often strike the glass.
-If you usually cook on a metal stove, learning not to be so rough when using an induction hob will take time.
+If you usually cook on a metal stove, it will take time to learn not to be so rough when using an induction hob.

-1. Accidental Collison – Any hard object has the potential to crack the ceramic glass.
+- Accidental Collison – Any hard object has the potential to crack the ceramic glass.
 Tins or glass jars falling from a shelf can be particularly damaging.
-Remove any nearby shelving, and don’t store tea caddies or mugs near the hob.
+Remove any nearby shelving and don’t store tea caddies or mugs near the hob.

-1. Food Preparation – Resist the temptation to use your induction hob as an extra work surface simply because it stays cool while cooking.
-Mixing bowls, metal spoons, and knives can cause minor scratches, eventually becoming weak spots on the surface.
+- Food Preparation – Resist the temptation to use your induction hob as an extra work surface simply because it stays cool while cooking.
+Mixing bowls, metal spoons and knives can cause minor scratches which eventually become weak spots on the surface.

-1. Correct Size Pans—Always match the pan to the electromagnetic cooking zone wherever possible.
-Using a smaller pan is not so damaging, but a large base that overhangs can cause the element to overheat.
-The increased warmth can quickly build you and place increased pressure on any surface scratches.
+- Correct Size Pans – Wherever possible, always match the pan to the electromagnetic cooking zone.
+It’s not so damaging to use a smaller pan, but a large base that overhangs can cause the element to overheat.
+The increased warmth can quickly build up and place increased pressure on any surface scratches.

-1. Trapped Heat—When you remove a hot saucepan lid, don’t put it on the ceramic glass, particularly in the zone where the pan has just been sitting.
-The hot air becomes trapped inside the lid, and when you pick it up, the contrast between hot and cold air can cause the glass to crack.
+- Trapped Heat – When you remove a hot saucepan lid, don’t put it on the ceramic glass, particularly on the zone where the pan has just been sitting.
+The hot air becomes trapped inside the lid and when you pick it up, the contrast between hot and cold air can cause the glass to crack.

-1. Dry Pan – Preheating a dry pan is not recommended due to the speed of the induction heating process.
-Forgetting you’ve left a pan cooking runs the risk of boiling dry.
-Excessive temperature can cause cracks in the glass before the safety mechanism has lowered the heat.
+- Dry Pan – Preheating a dry pan is not recommended due to the speed of the induction heating process.
+Forgetting you’ve left a pan cooking runs the risk of it boiling dry.
+The excessive temperature can crack the glass before the safety mechanism has lowered the heat.

-1. Spillages – Avoid spilling food on the glass surface when cooking.
-Although spillages won’t continue cooking or become burnt, they can damage the glass.
+- Spillages – When cooking, try not to spill food on the glass surface.
+Although spillages won’t continue cooking or become burnt on, they can damage the glass.
 Sticky, sugary ingredients are often troublesome to wipe away as they burn your fingers.
-But while the spillage is cooling down, it can cause pitting in the hob’s surface.
+But while the spillage is cooling down, it can cause pitting in the surface of the hob.

-1. Cold Water—Induction hobs usually remain cool when in use.
-However, a pan could be quite warm where it has been cooking.
-Don’t be too hasty to wipe the glass with cold water, as the contrasting temperatures could damage it.
+- Cold Water – Induction hobs usually remain cool when in use.
+However, it could be quite warm where a pan has been cooking.
+Don’t be too hasty to wipe the glass with cold water as the contrasting temperatures could damage the glass.

-1. Faulty Installation – If your hob has been squeezed into a space that’s too small, the glass can quickly break.
-When the electromagnetic system is in action, it produces heat, which causes a certain amount of expansion.
+- Faulty Installation – If your hob has been squeezed into a space that’s too small, the glass can quickly break.
+When the electromagnetic system is in action, it produces heat which causes a certain amount of expansion.
 The additional pressure can make the glass split.

 Can you replace the glass on a cracked induction hob?